Capacitor: History

 Since the beginning of the study of electricity, non-conductive materials like glass, porcelain, paper and mica have been used as insulators.
 Decades later, these materials were also well-suited for use as the dielectric for the first capacitors.

 Paper capacitors, made by sandwiching a strip of impregnated paper between strips of metal and rolling the result into a cylinder, were commonly used in the late 19th century; their manufacture started in 1876, and they were used from the early 20th century as decoupling capacitors in telephony.

 Porcelain was used in the first ceramic capacitors.
 In the early years of Marconi's wireless transmitting apparatus, porcelain capacitors were used for high voltage and high frequency application in the transmitters.
 On the receiver side, smaller mica capacitors were used for resonant circuits.
 Mica capacitors were invented in 1909 by William Dubilier.
 Prior to World War II, mica was the most common dielectric for capacitors in the United States.

 Charles Pollak (born Karol Pollak), the inventor of the first electrolytic capacitors, found out that the oxide layer on an aluminum anode remained stable in a neutral or alkaline electrolyte, even when the power was switched off.
 In 1896 he was granted U.S. Patent No. 672,913 for an "Electric liquid capacitor with aluminum electrodes".
 Solid electrolyte tantalum capacitors were invented by Bell Laboratories in the early 1950s as a miniaturized and more reliable low-voltage support capacitor to complement their newly invented transistor.

 With the development of plastic materials by organic chemists during the Second World War, the capacitor industry began to replace paper with thinner polymer films.
 One very early development in film capacitors was described in British Patent 587,953 in 1944.

 Electric double-layer capacitors (now supercapacitors) were invented in 1957 when H. Becker developed a "Low voltage electrolytic capacitor with porous carbon electrodes".
 He believed that the energy was stored as a charge in the carbon pores used in his capacitor as in the pores of the etched foils of electrolytic capacitors.
 Because the double layer mechanism was not known by him at the time, he wrote in the patent: "It is not known exactly what is taking place in the component if it is used for energy storage, but it leads to an extremely high capacity."

-The metal–oxide–semiconductor capacitor (MOS capacitor) originates from the metal–oxide–semiconductor field-effect transistor (MOSFET) structure, where the MOS capacitor is flanked by two doped regions.
-The MOSFET structure was invented by Mohamed M. Atalla and Dawon Kahng at Bell Labs in 1959.
 The MOS capacitor was later widely adopted as a storage capacitor in memory chips, and as the basic building block of the charge-coupled device (CCD) in image sensor technology.
-In dynamic random-access memory (DRAM), each memory cell typically consists of a MOSFET and MOS capacitor.
+In 1966, Dr. Robert Dennard invented modern DRAM architecture, combining a single MOS transistor per capacitor.